-Scott pledged during the campaign to ensure that the offices would have "the right resources," including specialists that would help local businesses meet regulations and pursue government grants.
+Gov. Rick Scott promised during his 2010 campaign that local economic development offices would have the right resources to recruit business to their areas, including specialists that would help local companies meet regulations and pursue government grants.

 After Scott's first year in office, his staff told us, "Placing grant-writing and regulatory specialists in each local economic development office would require additional funding.
 Therefore, this has not been implemented yet."
 We rated Scott's promise Stalled.